NK Imotski

-NK Imotski is a Croatian football club based in the town of Imotski, in the region of Dalmatia.
-As of 2020, the club competes in the First County Football League (Croatia), fifth level of Croatian football.
+NK Imotski is a Croatian professional football club based in the town of Imotski, in the region of Dalmatia.
+The club currently competes in 3.
+NL – Jug.

 History

 NK Imotski were founded in 1991.
 They played several years in the 2.
 HNL, the Croatian second division, being relegated in 2013 and again in 2017.

 Stadium

-Imotski play in the Gospin dolac, which has been named among the most beautiful stadiums in the world by media outlets including the BBC.
+Imotski play in the Gospin dolac, which has been named among the most beautiful stadiums in the world by numerous media outlets, including the BBC.